jmacd/caspar.water/README.md

 System for managing and monitoring a small water system.

-The system consists of as single well and a [small off-the-shelf MQTT Sparkplug B edge node](https://www.opto22.com/products/groov-rio) for reading 4-20mA sensors.
+The system consists of a single well and a [small off-the-shelf MQTT Sparkplug B edge node](https://www.opto22.com/products/groov-rio) for reading 4-20mA sensors.